 - Meditate daily.
 Meditation is the foundation of all yoga practice.
 Even a brief daily practice will enhance every aspect of your own yoga practice and ability as a teacher.

 - Bring joy into everything.
 Be happy.
 Help your students be happy.
-God is satchidananda: existence, consciousness, JOY.
-Happiness and joy are the essence of all yoga.
+God is Satchidananda: existence, consciousness, JOY.
+Happiness and joy are essences of all yoga.

 - Explore your highest potential.
 Never limit yourself.
 Constantly and creatively expand your horizons in teaching and life.
 Pursue your dreams, overcoming all obstacles to achieve success.